 Contaminated Heparin Syringe Litigation Update: Attorney Michael Teich Appointed Lead Counsel for 61 Victims

-Rapoport Weisberg Sims & VanOverloop partner Michael L. Teich has been appointed Lead Counsel on behalf of a group of victims of defective heparin-filled syringes by the United States District Court for the Northern District of Illinois.
+Rapoport Sims Perry & VanOverloop partner Michael L. Teich has been appointed Lead Counsel on behalf of a group of victims of defective heparin-filled syringes by the United States District Court for the Northern District of Illinois.
 District Court Judge Gary Feinerman appointed Mr. Teich to the Lead Counsel position for 61 individuals from multiple […]

 Teens Can Help Other Teens Avoid Distracted Driving